Deputy Athletic Director/Executive Director of the Bulldog Clubmailmborman@sports.uga.edu

 Prior to joining The Bulldog Club, Sean worked with the University of Georgia Business Services office and the University System of Georgia Board of Regents.

 Before returning to Athens in 2014, Sean worked with NASCAR and with Hendrick Motorsports in Charlotte NC.
 During his time with Hendrick Motorsports, he worked in Quality Control supporting four in-house teams as well as multiple associated teams.
 In this role, he was part of Jimmie Johnson’s first three national Cup championships.

 Sean is a native Georgian and a proud graduate of the University of Georgia where he earned a BA degree in Economics.
 He resides in Athens with his wife, Lindsey, and their three children, Bailey, Bradley and Ben.

-Alisia Mathis joined The Georgia Bulldog Club in January of 2020 and serves as the Administrative Specialist.
+Alisia 'Lisa' Mathis joined The Georgia Bulldog Club in January of 2020 and serves as the Executive Development Assistant.
 Her primary responsibilities include supporting Bulldog Club inquires, assisting the Associate Athletic Director for Development and staff, as well as managing the office.

 She is a Georgia native with deep family roots in Monroe, Georgia where she currently resides with Charles and their daughter, Catherine Eleanor.

 Brittany rejoined the Colonnade Group and Georgia Athletic Hospitality in July 2019 after previously working as a part-time intern for the Georgia Athletic Hospitality staff in 2017-2018.
 As Assistant Director, her duties include assisting in the management of the premium areas for football, basketball, gymnastics, and baseball.
 Brittany focuses on donor communication as well as serving as the lead manager for the baseball premium operation at Foley Field.